cblevins/f19-west/schedule.md

 W. 10/16: Promontory Summit
 - Frederick Jackson Turner, "The Significance of the Frontier in American History" [excerpts]
 - Andrés Reséndez, *The Other Slavery* (Ch.
 12)
-- Elliott West, "Jesse James, Borderman" in *The Essential West*.

 **Week 8**